revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-37.How can we install particular package using command?
+37. How can we install the particular package using command?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- In python, we can use `pip` command to install the particular package.
+- In python, we can use `pip` command to install a particular package.

 **Syntax:**
   `pip install package_name`